1712n/wall-e/src/prompt/markdown/analyze_spec_file.md

-You're given a Spec File containing functional requriments and Vitest integration tests and a markdown file with Spec File Best Practices.
+You're given a Spec File containing functional requirements and Vitest integration tests and a markdown file with Spec File Best Practices.
 Your task is to analyze the Spec File against the Best Practices.
 Identify and report up to 3 violations you are confident about.
 Output format:

 - Enclose in `<spec_file_analysis_result>` XML tags